Main Chick

 "Main Chick" is a song by American rapper Kid Ink from his second studio album My Own Lane (2014).
-On March 11, 2014, the song was serviced to rhythmic contemporary radio in the United States as the album's third single.
+The song was serviced to rhythmic contemporary radio in the U.S. on March 11, 2014, as the album's third single.
 The song features a guest appearance by Chris Brown, with production provided by DJ Mustard.

 "Main Chick" was originally included on Chris Brown's X Files mixtape, and after the positive response, it was included on My Own Lane.
 It debuted at number 69 on the UK Singles Chart upon the album's release and peaked at number 60 on the US Billboard Hot 100 chart.

 Background and recording

 "Main Chick" was produced by DJ Mustard and was recorded by Chris Brown and Kid Ink, during the same session as their hit single "Show Me".
 The song was originally not going to be featured on the album, so it was included on Chris Brown's mixtape X-Files.
 It ended up receiving an extremely positive response from fans, making him reconsider the decision to include it on the album.
 Following the release of the track list for My Own Lane, it was confirmed that the song would be featured on Ink's second studio album after all.
 However, Kid Ink made slight adjustments to the album version of the song.
 The Alumni Music Group, 88 Classic and RCA Records serviced "Main Chick" to rhythmic contemporary radio in the United States on March 11, 2014, and to urban contemporary radio in the US on March 25, 2014.